liferay/lexicon-site/src/pages/docs/patterns/cards.md

 ### Card interaction

-* A card can have a checkbox, a radio button or none of them.
+* A card can have a checkbox, a radio or none of them.
-* Selecting a card is only possible by using the checkbox or radio button, and the image area.
+* Selecting a card is only possible by using the checkbox or radio, and the image area.
 * Main text in the card can be configured to navigate
 	* In case of:
 		* Folder: it navigates to the next level.